slurmulon/bach/docs/guide.md

 You can find a list of useful headers in the [Syntax](/syntax#useful) document, but be aware that supporting these headers involves customizing your `bach` interpreter, a task that requires external code changes.

-In other words, although you are free to make up your own headers, you need somehow who knows how to code in order to add support for them.
+In other words, although you are free to make up your own headers, you need someone who knows how to code in order to add support for them.

 #### Meter